What is this test for?

-The one-way analysis of variance (ANOVA) is used to determine whether there are any significant differences between the means of three or more independent (unrelated) groups.
+The one-way analysis of variance (ANOVA) is used to determine whether there are any statistically significant differences between the means of three or more independent (unrelated) groups.
 This guide will provide a brief introduction to the one-way ANOVA, including the assumptions of the test and when you should use this test.
-If you are familiar with the one-way ANOVA, you can skip this guide and go straight to how to run this test in SPSS by clicking here.
+If you are familiar with the one-way ANOVA, but would like to carry out a one-way ANOVA analysis, go to our guide: One-way ANOVA in SPSS Statistics.

 where µ = group mean and k = number of groups.
-If, however, the one-way ANOVA returns a significant result, we accept the alternative hypothesis (HA), which is that there are at least 2 group means that are significantly different from each other.
+If, however, the one-way ANOVA returns a statistically significant result, we accept the alternative hypothesis (HA), which is that there are at least two group means that are statistically significantly different from each other.

-At this point, it is important to realise that the one-way ANOVA is an omnibus test statistic and cannot tell you which specific groups were significantly different from each other, only that at least two groups were.
-To determine which specific groups differed from each other, you need to use a post-hoc test.
-Post-hoc tests are described later in this guide.
+At this point, it is important to realize that the one-way ANOVA is an omnibus test statistic and cannot tell you which specific groups were statistically significantly different from each other, only that at least two groups were.
+To determine which specific groups differed from each other, you need to use a post hoc test.
+Post hoc tests are described later in this guide.